 Survey results so far

 4.4 out of 5 for enjoyment, 100% said they felt the classes would be valuable to them during COVID-19, 100% felt connected to their teacher and community.

 I found it a bit unusual teaching in that way.
-Obviously you can't see and correct in as much detail as you would normally, so that will take some getting used to.
+Obviously, you can't see and correct in as much detail as you would normally, so that will take some getting used to.
 One thing I have enjoyed about online teaching so far is focussing more on what benefits and feelings people gain from exercise or movement.
 I've definitely been trying to incorporate things that help people feel calm, strong, grounded and brave.
 Your body is one of the only certainties in a sea of uncertainty and it can provide so much benefit to your mental health - I feel like this crisis highlights that.

 Suggestions for improvement of online classes

-- muting microphones so participants noise doesn't distract others
+- muting microphones so participants' noise doesn't distract others

 - good lighting

-- bright clothing if dark background
+- bright clothing if a dark background

 - investing in small equipment

 - setting up mat and camera ahead of time so you can be seen in a few different positions

 Zoe's classes are delivered via Zoom and booked via TeamUp.
 To find out more about how to handle this in your account then please read this article.